ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Truthy and Falsy.md

 TypeScript allows to return a "fallback" value if the left side of the operator is either `null` or `undefined`.
-It is similar to using the logical OR operator `||` but will choose the right value only if the left side is `null` or `undefined`
+It is similar to using the logical OR operator `||` but will choose the right value only if the left side is either `null` or `undefined`, whereas the `||` operator will choose the left side only if the value is truthy.

     const apples = 0;
     const oranges = 3;